Practice Profile

 Mark has assisted at a planning inquiry considering the merits of a large residential housing development in a semi-rural location.
 The inquiry considered the impact upon character and appearance, the impact upon a Grade II* listed building, highway safety and biodviersity.

-Mark has advised on a number of issues, including the implementation of planning permissions, pre-commencement conditions, conditions precedent, enforcement notices, appeals against enforcement notices, immunity from enforcement action, certificates of lawfulness, changes of use, prior approval, permitted development rights, the precautionary principle and the scope of amendments under section 73 of the Town and Country Planning Act 1990.
+Mark regularly advises on a number of issues, including the implementation of planning permissions, pre-commencement conditions, conditions precedent, enforcement notices, appeals against enforcement notices, immunity from enforcement action, certificates of lawfulness, changes of use, prior approval, permitted development rights, the precautionary principle and the scope of amendments under section 73 of the Town and Country Planning Act 1990.
 He also assisted with preparations for defending a judicial review challenging a Special Development Order.

-Mark has extensive experience of permitted development rights and has advised, as junior counsel, the Home Secretary on the exercise of permitted development rights in the context of asylum seeker accommodation.
+Mark has extensive experience of permitted development rights and advised, as junior counsel, the Home Secretary on the exercise of permitted development rights in the context of asylum seeker accommodation.
 He has also acted as sole counsel in an application for judicial review concerning telecommunications infrastructure and permitted development rights.

 Mark assisted with defending a judicial review brought by Plan B Earth and four claimants challenging the lawfulness of the government’s action on climate change as breaching sections 13 and 58 of the Climate Change Act 2008 and section 6 of the Human Rights Act 1998 by way of the ECHR (Articles 2, 8, and 14).
 The Court was also required to address the status of the Paris Agreement as an unincorporated international treaty.